1nVitr0/plugin-vscode-blocksort/README.md

 - The extension does NOT check for code erros due to sorting
 - The extension assumes valid code, invalid formatting will probably result in invalid sorting
 - When comments and / or decorators are involved the results may vary (the extension tries it's best, comments will stick to the lines below them)
+- "Natural" sorting may break on UUID strings containing a mix of numbers, letters and/or dashes